Extra Ore Dinary

 - Another problem the Steel typing faces is that it is resisted by Fire, Water, and Electric types while only being super-effective against Ice and Rock, which already have a number of weaknesses already, therefore, it isn't normally useful as an attacking type.
 They are however the only type besides Poison that is super-effective against Fairy-types.

 - As for Gym Leaders, we have Jasmine from Olivine City and Byron from Canalave City, who use Steel-type Pokémon.
+Additionally, Wikstrom of the Kalos Elite Four is a Steel-type specialist.

 - In Billy Hatcher and the Giant Egg, orange eggs usually contain metal-themed Mons or power-ups.